Pancake001/DeltaruneCh2-Save-Editor/README.md

 Plans for when I get the "main thing" done:<br>
 Thrash Editor<br>
 Gonner Editor<br>
-Random button for fun. :)
+Random button for fun. :)<br>

+Issue from Pan2: The defense stats do not change.